samanthaandrews/samantha-andrews/posts/commitment-to-social-justice-diversity-and-inclusion.md

 Let’s cut right to the chase:

-## I support racial justice for Black, Indigenous, and People of Color (BIPOC) and I am committed to being an inclusive, anti-racist organization
+## I support racial justice for Black and Indigenous People of Color (BIPOC) and I am committed to being an inclusive, anti-racist organization

 This website is a space to help you build a creative practice and work on personal projects with joy and intention.
 But ultimately, I am always writing about digging deeper within ourselves to unearth _what really matters._